GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/migrating-cloud-chaotic-embrace/2018-10-05-migrating-cloud-chaotic-embrace.md

 ## What Comes Next?

 This article explored a number of common issues and outages related to failed migrations and upgrade procedures.
 As impactful and expensive as those outages may have been, their existence shouldn't dissuade you from making the move to the cloud.
-The myriad benefits of a distributed stack are undeniable, particularly as software expands outward and continues to embrace microservice-based architecture.
+A distributed architecture allows you to enjoy faster release cycles and, in general, increased developer productivity.

 Instead, the occurrence of migration issues for even the biggest organizations in the industry illustrates the necessity of proper resilience testing.
 Chaos Engineering is a critical piece of that finished and fully-resilient puzzle.
-Planning ahead and inducing controlled chaos on your systems, both prior to and during migration, will help ensure you're creating the most stable, robust, and resilient system possible.
-Moreover, Chaos Engineering reduces downtime, lowers support costs, and speeds up the overall migration process.
-Intelligent Chaos Experiments reveal weaknesses, thereby empowering your team to patch up any holes before they bust wide open within a post-migration state.
+Planning ahead and running Chaos Experiments on your systems, both prior to and during migration, will help ensure you're creating the most stable, robust, and resilient system possible.

 {% include          links-global.md %}
 {% include_relative links.md %}